vanheeringen-lab/seq2science/docs/content/workflows/scatac_seq.md

   <img src="../../_static/scatac_seq.png">
 </p>

-#### (Automated) downloading of fastq
+#### Downloading of sample(s)
-scATAC-seq can be done with local fastq files, downloaded files, or a mix of those.
-Make sure to take a look at our downloading fastq [best practices](https://vanheeringen-lab.github.io/seq2science/content/workflows/download_fastq.html#best-practices) when making use of the downloading functionality.
+Depending on whether the samples you start seq2science with is your own data, public data, or a mix, the pipeline might start with downloading samples.
+Take a look at the [downloading_fastq](./download_fastq.html) workflow for extensive documentation about downloading of public samples.

 #### merge cell fastq files based on processing
 Single cell fastq files get a barcode id corresponding to the sample name.
 This is added to the fastq header, after which each single cell fastq is merged to a large FASTQ file with all the technical replica's (for example all cells from a plate).
 This results in a multi-QC report containing QC per technical replica's.
 This makes lower plate quality easy to spot.